Latin regional pronunciation

 Latin pronunciation, both in the classical and post-classical age, has varied across different regions and different eras.
 As the respective languages have undergone sound changes, the changes have often applied to the pronunciation of Latin as well.

 Latin still in use today is more often pronounced according to context, rather than geography.
-For a century, ecclesiastical Latin, that is Latin with an Italianate pronunciation, has been the official pronunciation of the Catholic Church due to the centrality of Italy and Italian, and this is the default of many singers and choirs.
+Starting mainly from the first half of the 20th century, ecclesiastical Latin, that is Latin with an Italianate pronunciation, has been the official pronunciation of the Catholic Church due to the centrality of Italy and Italian, and this is the default of many singers and choirs.
 In the interest of historically informed performance, some singers of Medieval, Renaissance and Baroque music adopt the pronunciation of the composer's period and region.
-While in Western university classics departments the reconstructed classical pronunciation has been general since around 1945, in the Anglo-American legal professions the older style of academic Latin still survives.
+While in Western university classics departments, some form of a restored classical pronunciation has been general since around 1945, in the Anglo-American legal professions the older style of academic Latin still survives.

 The following table shows the main differences between different regions with the International Phonetic Alphabet.
 This is far from a complete listing and lacks the local variations exhibited through centuries, but is intended to give an outline of main characteristics of different regions.